ColinKennedy/auto_docstring/README.md

 - nested-function support
 - follows local functions and objects to get its types

+- most features are overridable or highly-configurable

 ## Config Settings

+This repository is configurable using either environment variables or as Vim variables.
+By default, Vim variables are preferred over any environment variables.
+The environment variable option is a fallback, in case no vim variables exist.

 ### Behavior Config Settings